gramineproject/graphene/README.md

    - <https://github.com/01org/linux-sgx>  (SGX SDK)
    - <https://github.com/01org/linux-sgx-driver>   (SGX Driver)
-        * Order of steps would be: (Important: Select branch sgx2.
-Master branch is deprecated)
-            1. Build & Install SGX driver (Follow instructions in : https://github.com/intel/linux-sgx-driver)
-            2. Build & Install SGX SDK & SGX PSW Package
-            3. Test the Intel(R) SGX SDK Package with the Code Samples
-    Note: This section "Test the Intel(R) SGX SDK Package with the Code Samples" actually is written in middle, but requires the PSW, SGX SDK, SGX driver to be installed before running'

 A Linux driver must be installed before running Graphene Library OS in enclaves.
 Simply run the following command to build the driver: